curl/everything-curl/usingcurl-returns.md

     [using SCP and SFTP with curl](usingcurl-scpsftp.md) for more SSH specific details.

- 52. The server didn't reply anything, which in this context is considered an error.
+ 52. The server did not reply anything, which in this context is considered an error.
 When a HTTP(S) server responds to a HTTP(S) request, it will always return *something* as long as it is alive and sound.
 All valid HTTP responses have a status line and responses header.
-Not getting anything at all back is an indication the server is faulty or perhaps that something prevented curl from reaching the right server or that you're trying to connect to the wrong port number etc.
+Not getting anything at all back is an indication the server is faulty or perhaps that something prevented curl from reaching the right server or that you are trying to connect to the wrong port number etc.

  53. SSL crypto engine not found.